teodoramaksimovic/rg_projekat_24/PROJECT-DESCRIPTION-TEMPLATE.md

 red component intensities (from 0.2/1.0 to 1.2/2.0 in 0.1 increments), allowing adjustment of the spotlight's color from cool blueish to warm reddish tones.
 When the spotlight is activated, a toy model appears in the scene.
-Toy moves slightly to the right 1 second after pressing the R key
+Toy moves slightly to the right after pressing the R key, until the end of the bench is reached.
+Then, after 2 seconds, lamp turns off.

 ## Controls